vespakoen/docs/validation.md

 <a name="the-basics"></a>
 ## The Basics

 Almost every interactive web application needs to validate data.
 For instance, a registration form probably requires the password to be confirmed.
 Maybe the e-mail address must be unique.
-Validating data can be a cumbersome process.
-Thankfully, it isn't in Laravel.
-The Validator class provides as awesome array of validation helpers to make validating your data a breeze.
+Laravel's Validator class strives to enable complex validations for any type of data without being complicated to use.
+The Validator class provides an array of validation helpers to prevent you from having to re-invent the wheel.
 Let's walk through an example:

 #### Get an array of data you want to validate: